Archive for the ‘Black Newspapers’ Category

 5. In 1900, one of America’s classic folk songs, The Ballad of Casey Jones, was written.
 Wallace Saunders a black railroad laborer wrote it.
 It was one of three songs written by him.
 Very little is known about Wallace Saunders.
 He performed odd jobs for the railroad all his life.
 At the time of Jones’ accident, Saunders was an engine wiper for the railroad shop in Canton, Mississippi.
 Saunders wrote The Ballad of Casey Jones the day after Jones’ fatal accident.

-6. In 1983, Robert C. Maynard, gains controlling interest in a major metropolitan newspaper when he buys the Oakland Tribune from Gannett.
+6. In 1983, Robert C. Maynard, gains controlling interest in a major metropolitan newspaper when he buys the Oakland Tribune from the East Coast-based media conglomerate Gannett Company.